woodenworks/project-kraken/monsters/humanoids/Bandit Alchemist.md

 ___
 - **Skills** Deception +2, Medicine +4
 - **Senses** darkvision 60 ft., passive Perception 10
-- **Languages** Imperial
-- **Challenge** 1/2 (100 XP) :: **Proficiency Bonus**  +2
+- **Challenge** 1 (200 XP) :: **Proficiency Bonus**  +2
 ___
+***Nocturnal Eye Drops.*** The alchemist has darkvision, even if it is not granted by its race.

 ### Actions
-***Fire Flask.*** _Ranged Weapon Attack:_ +4 to hit, range 20/60., one target. _Hit:_ 8 (1d6 + 4) fire damage.
-Additionally, all creatures within 5 feet of the target must succeed on a DC 14 Dexterity saving throw or suffer 1d6 fire damage.
+***Fire Flask.*** _Ranged Weapon Attack:_ +4 to hit, range 20/60., one target. _Hit:_ 7 (1d6 + 4) fire damage.
+Additionally, all creatures within 5 feet of the target must succeed on a DC 14 Dexterity saving throw or take 3 (1d6) fire damage.

 ***Smoking Flask (1/Day).*** The Bandit Alchemist throws a flask at a solid surface or object within 30 feet.
-It releases a 10 foot sphere of smoke centered on the point of impact.
-The smoke spreads around corners, and its area is heavily obscured for 30 seconds or until a wind such as the gust spell disperses it.
+It releases a 10-foot-radius sphere of smoke centered on the point of impact.
+The smoke spreads around corners, and its area is heavily obscured for 30 seconds or until dispersed by wind, such as the _gust_ spell.

-***Flask of Laughs (1/Day).*** The Bandit Alchemist throws a flask at a solid surface or object within 30 feet.
-Creatures within 10 feet of the point of impact must succeed on a DC 15 Constitution saving throw or become overwhelmed with giggles, suffering disadvantage on all attacks made until the end of their next turn.
+***Flask of Laughs (2/Day).*** The Bandit Alchemist throws a flask at a solid surface or object within 30 feet.
+Each creature within 10 feet of the point of impact must make a DC 15 Constitution saving throw.
+On a failure, the creature is overcome with giggles; it has disadvantage on all attack rolls made until the end of its next turn and cannot cast spells that require a verbal component.

 ### Bonus Actions
-***Minor Healing Flask (2/Day).*** The Alchemist drinks a potion which restores 1d4+2 hit points.
+***Minor Healing Potion (2/Day).*** The Alchemist drinks a potion which restores 2d4+2 hit points.

+***Pyro Gel (3/day).*** The Alchemist tosses a flask of gel to a willing creature within 10 feet.
+That creature may use its reaction to apply the gel to one melee weapon.
+For the next minute, all attacks made with that weapon deal an additional 1d4 fire damage.